LeaDalibard/angular-workshop/README.md

  ```
  Have a look at your browser, you can see the template of your component!

+4. Now make a directory **services** and inside a file **famousPeople.service.ts**

+=>In App module Services have to be imported and put in providersArray

-3. In **famous-people-list.component.ts** : Add a variable famousPeople which is an array of objects (we will make it dynamic later)
+In **famousPeople.service.ts** : Add a variable famousPeople which is an array of objects (we will make it dynamic later)

 ```
 famousPeople = [